JPSC-PDRC-KEIO/jpscdocs_en/married/household_finance.rst

 What is your insurance status?
 -------------------------------------

 1. Primary insured
 2. Secondary insured
 3. Tertiary insured
 4. Not insured

-If you are or your husband is a company employee or self-employed, how much was your take-home pay and his take-home pay (Go total pay after taxes and social insurance ductions) in September of this year?
+If you are or your husband is a company employee or self-employed, how much was your take-home pay and his take-home pay (Go total pay after taxes and social insurance deductions) in September of this year?
 ============================================================================================================================================================================================================================

-(Exclude bonus and temporary allowances are excluded.)
+(Exclude bonus and temporary allowances.)

 1. My husband’s take-home pay in September  \　 ______ ten thousand yen \　	0.
 None
 2. My take-home pay in September  \　  ______ ten thousand yen \　	0.
 None